 EAST AND CENTRAL AFRICA

 July is mating season in the Tanzania’s of Serengeti National Park and that amazing spectacle, the Great Wildebeest Migration, is moving northwards through the western corridor of the park.
 Crossings of the Grumeti River are dramatic and worth the effort – but the Serengeti is vast and relatively under-developed with lodges, and so river crossings are harder to find.
 The herds graze their way northward, as they move toward the Maasai Mara in Kenya.
+Click here for a month-by-month description of this, the greatest show on Earth.
 Maasai Mara in Kenya is also a good bet (at any time of year) because even though the migration has not yet arrived, resident predators and prey species are plentiful, and the hordes of tourists have not yet arrived.